adam4321/amp-library/README.md

 ![app-card-image](https://i.imgur.com/hHwdef7.png)

-This project is a single page app for upleading schematics, images, and information about tube guitar amplifiers to create a knowledgebase for them.
+This project is a single page app for uploading schematics, images, and information about tube guitar amplifiers to create a knowledgebase for them.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).